 Most residents and visitors to Florida need to purchase a fishing license before they cast a line.
 Get a saltwater fishing license to hook up on saltwater fish in the ocean, bays, and lagoons, or a freshwater fishing license for freshwater fish in lakes and rivers.

 If you’re fishing in an estuary or another area that has a mixture of salt and freshwater fish, you need to be more careful.
 You don’t want to accidentally hook up on a fish that you’re not covered to catch!

 Our advice is to purchase both a salt and a freshwater license if you’re planning to catch a variety of fish.
-Otherwise, make sure the gear you’re using is appropriate to the type of water you’re fishing.
 If you catch a fish you’re not covered for, make sure to release it immediately.
 For instance, if you’re fishing with a saltwater license for Redfish and accidentally hook up on a Largemouth Bass, you should release the Bass right away.

 Who needs a Florida fishing license?

-Short answer — all non-residents over 16 and any resident aged between 16 and 65.
+Short answer, all non-residents over 16 and any resident aged between 16 and 65.
 If you’re trying to catch a fish in Florida, you’d better make sure you’re doing it legally.
-And watch out: even if you’re helping someone else fish by baiting their hooks and setting up their gear, you need a fishing license, too.
-There are some exceptions, though:
+And watch out – even if you’re helping someone else fish by baiting their hooks and setting up their gear, you need a fishing license, too.

 - Florida residents with severe disabilities can fish for free with a Florida Resident Disabled Person Hunting and Fishing License.